-My name is David Wouters, journalist and founder of Cadence Culture.
-I write about the international electronic music scene and its connection to other fields with a focus on personal stories.
-I’ve written pieces about the crypto-rave, dance and politics, did scene studies in cities like Paris, Copenhagen and Amsterdam and wrote my bachelor thesis on how Berlin’s electronic music scene copes with tourism and I was a guest at the talk show of the night table for Amsterdam Dance Event.
+My name is David Wouters (25), journalist and founder of Cadence Culture.
+I’ve written pieces about the crypto-rave, dance and politics, did scene studies in cities like Kyiv, Paris, Copenhagen and Amsterdam.
+I wrote my bachelor thesis on how Berlin’s electronic music scene copes with tourism and I was a guest at the talk show ‘future of the night’ organized by the night mayor for Amsterdam Dance Event.

-Meanwhile, I visited many other countries and explored diverse rave scenes, moved to Amsterdam and quickly got acquainted with the electronic music scene but even more importantly met many interesting people who were carrying diverse and exciting stories with them.
+Meanwhile, I visited other countries to explore their rave scenes and moved to Amsterdam, where I quickly got acquainted with the electronic music scene.
+More importantly, I met a lot of interesting people who were carrying diverse and exciting stories with them.
 It came to a point where I wondered why there was no one documenting these stories.
-In the meantime, I graduated and felt an incredible gap, not writing about electronic music anymore.
+In the meantime, I graduated and felt a big gap, not being able to write about electronic music anymore.
 I felt that there were still too many stories that had to be told.
 That’s when Cadence Culture was born in the spring of 2019.
 I decided to set up my own blog and write articles that have a focus on connecting and come with a personal touch.